Synopsis

 backup (array)

-A space-delimited array of filenames, without preceding slashes, that should be backed up if the package is removed or upgraded.
-This is commonly used for packages placing configuration files in /etc. See Handling Config Files in pacman(8) for more information.
+An array of file names, without preceding slashes, that should be backed up if the package is removed or upgraded.
+This is commonly used for packages placing configuration files in /etc. See "Handling Config Files" in pacman(8) for more information.

 depends (array)

-An array of packages that this package depends on to run.
-Packages in this list should be surrounded with single quotes and contain at least the package name.
-Entries can also include a version requirement of the form name<>version, where <> is one of five comparisons: >= (greater than or equal to), ⇐ (less than or equal to), = (equal to), > (greater than), or < (less than).
+An array of packages this package depends on to run.
+Entries in this list should be surrounded with single quotes and contain at least the package name.
+Entries can also include a version requirement of the form name<>version, where <> is one of five comparisons: >= (greater than or equal to), <= (less than or equal to), = (equal to), > (greater than), or < (less than).

 makedepends (array)